Hellos.Blog

 • Claims and billing data: records of health services provided and insurance claims

-• Prescription information: history of prescribed medications
+• Prescription : history of prescribed medications

 • Wearable/tracker data: health and biometric data from devices like Fitbits